YoungKai7/Hosted-Pages/JavaScript SDK/JavaScript-SDK.md

 # JavaScript SDK V3
-PayFabric provides a JavaScript library to support both Alternative Payment Methods as well as interaction with our new responsive Hosted Payment Page.
-This JavaScript Library hosted by PayFabric will be responsible for configuring and presenting a payment popup or element that supports our hosted payment page as well as any alternative payment methods PayFabric supports today or into the future.
+PayFabric provides a JavaScript library to support both [Alternative Payment Methods](#alternative-payment-methods) as well as interaction with our new responsive Hosted Pages.
+This JavaScript Library hosted by PayFabric will be responsible for configuring and presenting a payment popup or element that supports our hosted pages as well as any alternative payment methods PayFabric supports today or into the future.

-PayFabric released a new version of our JavaScript SDK during our Nov. release of PayFabric.
-This new version supports a new responsive wallet page.
+PayFabric released a new version of our JavaScript SDK.
+This new version supports a new Responsive Hosted Wallet page.
 Looking for previous versions of our JavaScript SDK?
 Click [V1](JavaScript-SDK-V1.md) and  [V2](JavaScript%20SDK-V2.md).

 ## Where do I start?